Peat

 kas_ir_purvs.jpg (398,06 KB)

-It must be admitted that understanding of this word differs from person to person.
+It must be admitted that understanding of what is bog differs from person to person.
 Mostly it represents everything that is associated with bogs – both the location of a typical raised bog landscape and forest that contains peat resources, and a place that started to bog, but has not yet established the peat layer.
 For example, in the popular website Wikipedia the bog is the land area, characterized by persistent or long-lasting moisture, specific vegetation and peat accumulation, thus including the bog both from economic and biological point of view.

 In order to name the bog a peat deposit, its peat layer within at least 2 hectares must be at least 30 cm thick, but industrially usable depth (0.9 m) within a larger (or equal) than 1 ha and average depth of peat in the higher (or equal) than 1 m, and it is not important whether there is a forest or bog habitats on the peat deposit.
 In Latvia, 9600 peat deposits have been identified.
 Of these, 5100 are larger than 10 ha and more than 1100 are wider than 100 ha.
 More than 500 fields could be used for industrial peat extraction.